in

 • Watch Macleaya for leaf spots.

-Macleaya Propagation
+Macleaya propagation

 • Divide Macleaya in late autumn or spring every two years or as needed to reduce crowding among clumps.